michaelgoin/healthcheck-middleware/README.md

 ```

 ## options
-These properties can be passed as a part of the `options` object.
+These properties can be passed as a part of the `options` object:
+* addChecks
+* healthInfo

 ### addChecks
 A function that allows the addition of checks to the healthcheck.
 The function is called as `addChecks(fail, pass)`.
 You will call `fail()` or `pass()` depending on your desired state.